-We introduce ADAPT-Clifford, a quantum inspired classical approximation algorithm for MaxCut.
+We introduce ADAPT-Clifford, a quantum-inspired classical approximation algorithm for MaxCut.
 For each problem instance, ADAPT-Clifford builds a low-depth Clifford circuit to prepare a stabilizer state that encodes an approximate solution.
 The algorithm was inspired by observation of the (almost) Clifford character of the ADAPT-QAOA solution circuits for MaxCut on weighted fully connected graphs.
-We introduce a randomized and a deterministic variant of this algorithm.
-Their respective runtime complexities are $O(N^4)$ and $O(N^5)$ for sparse graphs, and $O(N^5)$ and $O(N^6)$ for dense graphs, and in all cases the space complexity is
+A comparison between the two methods and resource estimates for ADAPT-Clifford is given in Appendix E. We introduce a randomized and a deterministic variant of this algorithm.
+Their respective runtime complexities are $O(N^2)$ and $O(N^3)$ for sparse graphs, and $O(N^3)$ and $O(N^4)$ for dense graphs, and in all cases the space complexity is $O(N^2)$ .
+Naturally, the deterministic variant always outperforms the randomized variant, albeit at the cost of an increased runtime.